datamindedacademy/better-infrastructure-management-with-terraform/06_existing_infra/README.md

 > the S3 bucket "dm-academy-course-data".

 Your colleague completed the request.
-But today you are notified that the end user cannot read the contents of `s3://dm-academy-course-data/trees.csv`.
+But today you are notified that the end user cannot read the contents of `s3://dm-academy-course-data-$yourPetName/data/trees.csv` (`yourPetName` is the random id that Terraform generates for you via the `random_pet` resource in the `random.tf` file.).
 The notification did not contain the computer generated error message or any other more helpful information.

 Your job is to investigate and resolve.